clearloop/zosh/docs/src/bridge/zcash-to-solana.md

 ## 2. Validators identify and pack the transaction

-Anyone can submit the transaction to the zorch chain with a `bridge` transaction.
+Anyone can submit the transaction to the zosh chain with a `bridge` transaction.

 ```rust
 struct BridgeToSolana {